Governor and First Lady Justice announce launch of Communities in Schools West Virginia website - NewsBreak

 Governor and First Lady Justice announce launch of Communities in Schools West Virginia website

-CHARLESTON, WV (WVDN) – Gov. Jim Justice and First Lady Cathy Justice announced the launch of the official website for her nonprofit education initiative, Communities In Schools (CIS) West Virginia.
+CHARLESTON, WV (Hinton News) - Gov. Jim Justice and First Lady Cathy Justice announced the launch of the official website for her nonprofit education initiative, Communities In Schools (CIS) West Virginia.

 “I am beyond thrilled to have our CIS website up and running,” said First Lady Justice.
 “A lot of hard work has gone into developing the website, and I sincerely thank all involved.
 Important information and data will now be readily available, which will be highly beneficial to our goal of expanding CIS to all 55 West Virginia counties.”